I have just started to wean my 5, 1/2 month baby, from breastfeeding to bottle and solids, but he hates formula and the bottle. What can I do?

 Some breastfed babies seem to prefer ready to feed formula – don’t ask me why.
-My youngest som was like that, and I have heard several other moms say the same.
-Maybe it is something with the consistency.
+My youngest son was like that, and I have heard several other moms say the same.
+Maybe it is something with texture.

-Ready to feed formulas are more expensive, but very convenient if they are only used as a complement when traveling or at night, for example.
+Ready to feed formulas are more expensive, but very convenient if they are only used as when traveling or at night, for example.
 Here’s a quality formula, available at Amazon.

 Pumping breast milk and feeding in a bottle is also an option if he finally accepts the bottle, but not the formula.
 You can read about different types of breast pumps here.